Société de transport de Sherbrooke: Express routes

+On-demand service (TAD)

 Specials routes

 Specials Routes are in service 7 days a week, in the early morning or late evening, as a way to serve all the lines with fewer buses.
 Specials routes' frequency may vary from once a day to once per hour.

 Transfer Points

-Four points in the city are used for transfers between buses.
+Three points in the city are used for transfers between buses.
 At the corner of King and Sauvé streets in the Rock Forest sector, routes 17 and 18 are waiting for each other, every time.